felixlopz/hubrise-test-task/content/developers/en/integration-guide.md

 - Raise an alert if an order status remains `new` for too long.

 ### Pulling the Catalog
+[comment]: # (FOR THEM TO PULL A CATALOG WE FIRST NEED TO LOAD A CATALOG IN HUBRISE.
+I READ QUICKLY BUT I DID NOT SEE HOW THIS IS DONE.)

 HubRise offers advanced catalog functionalities.
 We recommend that you implement a feature to pull catalogs from HubRise to your solution.
 This will simplify the onboarding of new users and reduce issues with the menu.